DaveParillo/intermediate-cpp/_sources/glossary.rst

       :term:`derived classes <derived class>` that :term:`inherit` either directly or indirectly from the base class.

+   class invariant
+   type invariant
+   invariants
+      A class invariant is an assertion about conditions which must be true in order for a class to remain valid.

    client
       The user of a service.